On the Steiner property for planar minimizing clusters. The anisotropic case

 Then the paths $\tau_1$ and $\tau_2$ coincide, that is, $\tau_1((0,1))=\tau_2((0,1))$.
 More in general, if

 then

-for some constant $C_1> 1$ depending only on $D,\,h$ and $\E$. \end{lem} Before giving the proof of this result, we briefly explain its meaning, also with the aid of Figure~\ref{Fignoncrazy}.
+for some constant $C_1> 1$ depending only on $\textsf{D},\,h$ and $\E$. \end{lem} Before giving the proof of this result, we briefly explain its meaning, also with the aid of Figure~\ref{Fignoncrazy}.

 Let $\gamma_1$ and $\gamma_2$ be two curves as in Lemma~\ref{lem1reg}, and let us select two subpaths, $\tau_1$ of $\gamma_1$ and $\tau_2$ of $\gamma_2$, both entirely contained in the interior of the ball $B(x,r)$.
 The first part of the claim says that if the two paths have the same endpoints, then they have to coincide.
 In other words, if two curves $\gamma_1$ and $\gamma_2$ have two points in common, then they remain together between them.
 The second part of the claim considers a more general situation, namely, when $\tau_1$ and $\tau_2$ have disjoint interiors and one common endpoint, called $P$ in the figure (in particular, $\tau_1$ and $\tau_2$ could be consecutive subpaths of a same curve $\gamma_1=\gamma_2$).
 The other endpoints are called respectively $Q_1$ and $Q_2$.
 The inequality~(\ref{thesisnci}) then says that $Q_1$ and $Q_2$ cannot be too close, with respect to the distance between $P$ and $Q_1$.
 We have then to exclude the situation depicted in the figure, where $Q_1$ and $Q_2$ are very close to each other.
 Notice that the second part of the statement implies the first one.
 Indeed, if $Q_1=Q_2$ then~(\ref{thesisnci}) gives $P=Q_1$, which is impossible since $\tau_1$ is an injective path.
 This means that if $\tau_1$ and $\tau_2$ have disjoint interiors then they cannot have the same endpoints.
 And in turn, this implies the first part of the statement, since two different paths with the same endpoints clearly admit two subpaths with the same endpoints and disjoint interiors.

 \begin{proof}[Proof of Lemma~\ref{noncrazyint}] Thanks to the above discussion, we only prove the second part of the statement.
 Let $R_4\leq R_3$ be a small constant, which will be precised later.